poult-lab/daily-word/english_words_ learning.md

 [verb] {formal} He wanted to get enough time to exhume the body.

 "to remove a dead body from the ground especially in order to examine how the person died" -dig up-

+09.ace /eɪs/

+[n] the ace of spades/hearts/diamonds/clubs. 黑桃 / 红心 / 方块 / 梅花A

+"a playing card with a large single symbol on it, which has either the highest or the lowest value in a particular card game"

+10.jack /dʒæk/

+[n] the jack of clubs.

+"a card with a picture of a young man on it, worth more than a ten and less than a queen"

+11.club

+[n] "one of the four set of cards (called suits ) in a pack/deck of cards.
+The clubs have a black design shaped like three black leaves on a short stem"